probably-nothing1/DeepQNetwork/README.md

 DONE:
 * working on CartPole and Pong
 * DQN with target network
+* double DQN
+* tweak wrappers so every point is one game in pong

+IN PROGRESS:
-* Polayk averaging
+* Polayk averaging (not working ?)

-TODO:
+TODO algo trick:
 * n-step q-learning
-* double DQN
 * noisy network
 * prioritized buffer
 * clipped double q learning ?
 * Advantage learning (Dueling DQN)
 * Categorical DQN

+TODO perf tricks:
+* move ExperienceBuffer to GPU (? idk if that helps)
+* paralle simulation and training
+* many envs in parallel (?)